TheJupiterDev/mDirt/README.md

 ### Known Issues
 The UI is broken if you run the code on MacOS. *This is being worked on* (@JustJoshinDev)

+## Credits
-The tool was made entirely by me and lots of help from @JustJoshinDev, but the method for adding custom blocks was developed by https://youtube.com/@WASDBuildTeam and improved upon by me!
+The tool was made entirely by me, with lots of UI help from @JustJoshinDev.
+Some Datapack things, such as the method for creating custom blocks, was developed by others:

+[Admin](https://youtube.com/@WASDBuildTeam) for some custom block methods.